-- I ask my spirit guides to be present and to help guide me towards what I need to know
+2. I ask my spirit guides to be present and to help guide me towards what I need to know.

-- Turn my card over and begin taking notes.
-I look at the illustration on the card, taking note of what's in the picture: colors, symbols, numbers, etc, and then begin reading inside the booklet.
+4. Turn my card over and begin taking notes.
+I look at the illustration on the card, observing what's in the picture: colors, symbols, numbers, and the feelings I get from it.
+I then begin reading inside the booklet.

-You have to learn to read between the lines as well.
+With card pulling, you learn to read between the lines of the guidebook and feel into your intuition.
 Not every description is going to fit you exactly, so I look for words or sentences that I feel are for me.
-Your spirit guides/Source is showing you this card because somewhere, in the illustration or within the description, there is SOMETHING you need to see.
-So I look for it.

-I also keep my notes from all of my card pulls because it's nice to be able to go back over them a few days later or anytime I'm needing to hear the message again.
-I also might spend a few days studying one specific card.
-I will research the number I pulled or what the symbols or animals on the card mean.
+One thing I like to do is keep my notes from all of my card pulls because it's nice to be able to go back over them a few days later or anytime I'm needing to hear the message again.

 I might spend a few days studying one specific card.
 I think about the number I pulled or what the colors or animals could possibly symbolize, especially to me.
 Different things symbolize different things to different people.
 If you and I both pull a wolf card, it will have a different meaning depending on what wolves symbolize to us individually.